-“Spay/neuter” is more than a surgical procedure; it’s a movement to reduce animal suffering by preventing unwanted litters in a big way.
-It is absolutely the only way to prevent the suffering and the high costs of pet overpopulation all at once.
+“Spay/neuter” is more than a surgical procedure; it’s the solution to pet overpopulation.
+Preventing unwanted litters stops the suffering and the high costs of animal sheltering.
+Compassion makes perfect sense!
 Please join us today!

-Spay FIRST! brings years of experience and information to the table to enable underserved communities to begin to solve the problem today.
-We are here to help communities determine the best spay/neuter program for their population and to start to solve the problem of pet overpopulation today!
-Check out the rural models on our “Programs” tab.
+- Spay FIRST! brings years of experience to the table to enable underserved communities to know “where to start” to solve pet problem.
+We help communities determine the best spay/neuter program for their population and help them start to solve the problem of pet overpopulation immediately!

-Effective spay/neuter programs are developed community by community, county by county or tribe by tribe.
+- Effective spay/neuter programs are developed community by community.
 Working together, we can remove the barriers of affordability and distance and help every community prevent the quiet catastrophe of unwanted litters.